davidmerrick/advent-of-code-utils/README.md

 In your project's environment variables, set `GITHUB_ACTOR` to your GitHub username, and `GITHUB_TOKEN` to the token you just generated.

 You should now be able to use methods from this project.
 Happy coding.

+# Versioning

+This project uses [reckon](https://github.com/ajoberstar/reckon) for versioning.
+By default, any new commits will result in minor version bumps.
+To do a major version bump, prefix your commit message with `major:`.